Perhaps the difference between omnichannel and multichannel is best described simply like this:

 Now, for decades, or ever since the earliest forms of marketing, businesses have been multichannel – whether conscious or not.
-When traditional stores started having an online presence, even if that presence was not necessarily to sell, but rather for brand awareness, it still counted as a channel of communication.
+When traditional stores started having an online presence, even if that presence was not necessary to sell, but rather for brand awareness, it still counted as a channel of communication.
 So, it was a multichannel approach to doing business – however rudimentary.

 With the appearance of omnichannel, leaders across the business spectrum have tuned into the advantages omnichannel presents to their companies.